Hearing to discuss the implementation of the 2019 election reforms

 $90 million was given to help counties pay for new voting machines which are now required to leave a paper trail.

-The hearing will be held on Monday, January 27 from 10 a.m. to 12 p.m. in Room 8E-B of the East Wing in the Capitol Complex in Harrisburg.
+The hearing will be held from 10 a.m. to 12 p.m. in Room 8E-B of the East Wing in the Capitol Complex.